-- Find time to give your baby "skinto-skin" contact.
-The baby's other parent can also do this. - Be sure to use sterilized bottles and nipples.
+- Find time to give your baby "skin-toskin" contact.
+The baby's other parent can also do this. - Use sterilized bottles and nipples.
 This can be done by boiling them in water for 5 minutes. - Never heat the milk in a microwave.
-This can cause hot spots in the milk and could burn your baby. - Follow the instructions carefully for mixing formula and water. - Be sure to burp the baby after every 2-3 ounces and then again at the end of the feeding. - Hold your baby close to you during feeding.
-Remember, never prop the bottle. - Enjoy your baby!
+This can cause hot spots in the milk and could burn your baby. - Follow the instructions carefully for mixing formula and water. - Burp the baby after every 2-3 ounces and then again at the end of the feeding. - Hold your baby close to you during feeding.
+Remember, never prop the bottle.